How to Watch UFC 248: Adesanya vs. Romero With ESPN+ PPV | Digital Trends

 You can check out our more in-depth picks and predictions for UFC 248 here, and it’s not too late to grab this discounted ESPN+ and UFC 248 PPV bundle before the big event airs on the Saturday.
 This value package gives you a year’s worth of ESPN+ along with the UFC 248 pay-per-view, a $115 package, for just $85, saving you 25%.
 The preliminary card fights are slated for 8 p.m.
 ET with the main card scheduled for 10 p.m.

-Looking for more great stuff?
-Find tech discounts and much more on our curated deals page.
+Looking for more on UFC?
+Find results, scheduled fights, top fighters and more on our UFC 2020 page.

 Editors' Recommendations